Admission to the College

 - Interstate transfer passport

-All records submitted to the college become the property of Westminster College as part of each student’s permanent record and are not returnable.
+All records submitted to the university become the property of Westminster University as part of each student’s permanent record and are not returnable.

 When to Apply